 To counter Coast-to-Coast, and at the same time address the pleas of Space Ghost's older fans, DC released a 6 issue miniseries a few years ago that revealed the hero's true origins, something that Hanna-Barbera never addressed in 1966.
 Back then, of course, such details were non-essential.
 Despite a brilliant story by Joe Kelly & Ariel Olivetti, there hasn't been a follow-up, likely because there are too many readers today that might be a wee bit confused.
 I assure you, pilgrims, that there are enough of us who'd rather see Space Ghost fly again, fighting the bad guys instead of hiring them to be goofy assistants for a talk show.

-For those of you who have never seen the original, true Space Ghost, we offer the episode, "The Heat Thing", from 1966.
+For those of you who have never seen the original, true Space Ghost, we offer the episode, "The Heat Thing", from 1966, followed by the first appearance of Zorak:

 Space Ghost would return to action in 1981, as part of NBC's Space Stars anthology series, and while Gary Owens returned to his classic role, new actors took over the roles of Jan & Jace.
 Space Stars, as previously documented, was cancelled after 1 season.
 From time to time, episodes from both 1966 & 1981 have aired on Boomerang, so keep an eye out for them.